spryker/spryker-docs/docs/scos/user/features/202204.0/comments-feature-overview.md

   - /docs/en/comments-feature-overview
 ---

 The *Comments* feature provides the ability for online owners to add the comments widget.
-The widget lets the customers leave comments, special requests or instructions to any entity in the Spryker shop and tag these comments depending on your project specification.
+The widget lets the customers leave comments, special requests, or instructions to any entity in the Spryker shop and tag these comments depending on your project specification.

 An *entity* is a unit or a component that has some properties and may have relationships with other entities within a system.
 So, in terms of Spryker Commerce OS, an entity is represented by a Shopping Cart, Shopping List, and CMS page.
 It is where the Comments Widget can be located.

 As an example of this generic solution, we have implemented Comments on the **Shopping Cart** page.

 Comments help multiple customers to have a dialog on the cart contents.
 How does it work?
-Let's imagine a situation where you have a company account and three HR members (HR assistant, HR manager, and the head of HR department) who are responsible for purchasing the products for the whole office.
+Let's imagine a situation where you have a company account and three HR members (HR assistant, HR manager, and the head of the HR department) who are responsible for purchasing the products for the whole office.
 They share the same shopping cart.
 The HR assistant adds the products to the shopping cart and includes a comment requesting to review the shopping cart by an HR manager.
 With the help of comments, they decide on the final quantity of the products and finalize the shopping cart contents.
 After the shopping cart is ready, the HR manager adds a comment for the head of the HR department to approve the total price.
 By means of the conversation in the cart comments, the head of the department makes the latest corrections to the cart's contents and attaches the important comments concerning the shipping of some products to the shopping cart.
 From now on, the HR assistant can proceed to Checkout.
-The attached comments will be available on the **Checkout** page and if the order is successfully placed—in the order history.
+The attached comments will be available on the **Checkout** page and, if the order is successfully placed, in the order history.

-Thus, the Comments feature lets your B2B customers effectively communicate and discuss the purchases with colleagues, thereby improve customer satisfaction and speed up the process by avoiding additional communication outside of the context.
+Thus, the Comments feature lets your B2B customers effectively communicate and discuss the purchases with colleagues, thereby improving customer satisfaction and speeding up the process by avoiding additional communication outside of the context.

 ## Comments widget